Courseiva

 Why this answer

-Correct: A - Least privilege.
+Correct: D - Least privilege.
 The default DROP policy denies all traffic by default, allowing only explicitly permitted services, which follows the principle of least privilege.
-Options B, C, and D do not describe default deny.
+Option A (Separation of duties) is about dividing responsibilities among multiple people.

 MCQmedium